rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 !!! info

-    In fact, without a database, `postfix` + `dovecot` can also be combined to form a working email system.
+    Without a database, combining postfix+ dovecot will create a working email system.

 ### Install and configure `bind`